Collecting Weston Meters

 That made me all the more determined to get one.
 Somehow I got from that position to an obsession with collecting an example of every Weston light meter ever made.

 In the cold light of day I now know that’s impossible.
-Some meters, the Bolex and Filmo cine variants for example, seem to be so rare that I have not come across any photographs of them other than in documents.
+Some meters, such as the Bolex and Filmo Cine exposure meters, I knew to be so rare, I feared I could never obtain them.
+A similar situation existed with the wooden cased Studio Exposue Meters.
 Weston also made bespoke meters for clients that are not listed in general documentation.

 THE COLLECTING PERSPECTIVE: